Sending money to family and friends overseas? Use a safe, secure and affordable international money transfer.

 How can I track an international money transfer?

 Once you’ve paid for your transfer, you will be given a transaction reference number.
-You can use this number to check on the progress of your funds, often through your provider’s website.
+Use this number to check on the progress of your funds, often through your provider’s website.

 Are there countries where I can’t send money?